This document gives an overview of the IPFS Cluster architecture.

 MapPinTracker).
 Interfaces for all components are on the base module.
 Executables (

-ipfs-cluster-ctl are also submodules to the base module).
+ipfs-cluster-ctl are also submodules.

 config module provides support for a central configuration file which provides configuration sections defined by each component by providing configuration objects which implement a